-This Directive is part of a wider governance agenda, which aims at achieving a more efficient and fairer food supply chain, and which also includes producer cooperation (addressed in the Omnibus regulation) and measures foreseen with regard to enhanced market transparency.
+This Directive is part of a wider governance agenda, which aims at achieving a more efficient and fairer food supply chain, and which also includes producer cooperation (addressed in the Omnibus regulation) and planned measures to enhanced market transparency.
 This policy agenda is following up on the proposals made in the November 2016 report of the Agricultural Markets Task Force, a high-level group initiated by Commissioner Hogan.

 Agricultural Markets Task Force